Search

 Perth skylinePerth skyline

 We arrived in Perth at lunchtime and were met by one of my teenage day friends and her husband, Carol and Chris, who live in Bunbury, 200kms south of Perth.
 They have a daughter who lives in Perth in whose home we spent our first night.
-The following morning we travelled to Bunbury via a scenic route.
+The following morning, we travelled to Bunbury via a scenic route.

-Our first stop was the Serpentine Dam so we turned off the State Highway and drove down the road as indicated to get to the Dam.
-We passed through a fascinating little town in which the buildings were all vintage and shortly thereafter I saw a sign indicating to turn right to Serpentine Dam.
+Our first stop was the Serpentine Dam, so we turned off the State Highway and drove down the road, as indicated, to get to the Dam.
+We passed through a fascinating little town in which the buildings were all vintage and, shortly thereafter, I saw a sign indicating to turn right to Serpentine Dam.
 We drove past this and I kept quiet assuming that there was another road that Chris planned to take.
 After another 10kms or so we came to a T-Junction.
-Both Chris and Carol expressed surprise as they realised we had missed the turn-off so I mentioned the sign that I had seen.
+Both Chris and Carol expressed surprise as they realised, we had missed the turn-off, so I mentioned the sign that I had seen.
 No one else had seen it!

 Serpentine Dam bridgeThe bridge across the Serpentine Dam